alanverdugo/sm_scan/README.md

 This tool does exactly that.
 You simply provide the secret name (and authentication values) and you get its secret data back.

+The tool was designed to have as little dependencies as possible with the aim of making it faster, reliable, compatible, secure and having the smallest footprint possible.

 Pull Requests are welcome.
 If you want to contribute, take a look at [CONTRIBUTING.md](CONTRIBUTING.md)

 Open an issue to report bugs or to suggest enhancements.